Chronic Joint Pain

 Chronic joint pain occurs more frequently than most appreciate.
 Given the aging population and pressures to remain productive and active, these numbers continue to increase.
-If you are suffering from chronic pain in some joint you understand its profound affect on the quality and productivity of your life.
+If you are suffering from chronic pain in some joint you understand its profound effect on the quality and productivity of your life.

 First, it is important that you have addressed the structural or mechanical problems regarding your joint pain with your orthopedist, extremity surgeon, or podiatrist, as joint denervation surgery in general is not a primary treatment.
 Most patients have pain relief with traditional musculoskeletal therapies but varying percentages will have persistent or chronic pain.
 Some patients will have benefited from a course of pain management therapy with a specialist.
 This sometimes breaks the cycle of pain or bridges the gap while natural healing courses take place.
 However, if the pain has not subsided, or if you are unable to wean off undesirable pain medications, then you should consider being evaluated for joint denervation surgery.

 Joint denervation surgery is not a novel idea.
 This procedure has been around since the 1950’s.
 However, like nerve decompression surgery, the application of this proven surgical technique has been under-utilized until recently.
 Now, the technique is being applied to multiple types of refractory chronic joint pain.